morvencao/notes/Istio/setup-central-istiod-with-submariner.md

 helloworld-v1-776f57d5f6-ptrf6.sample     SYNCED     SYNCED     SYNCED     SYNCED     istiod-7cfb5cbbf-mlr2z     1.10.1
 ```

-> Note: If you want to check envoy XDS configuration of the istio sidecar with `istioctl proxy-config` command, you have to check it on the remote cluster, since the pod is running on the remote cluster.
+> Note: If you want to check envoy XDS configuration of the istio sidecar with `istioctl proxy-config` command, you have to check it on the remote cluster `mcscluster2`, since the pod is running on the remote cluster.